Home / Blog / AI vs Human Writing: Which Is Better?

 1. Creativity and Originality

-Humans are like magicians when it comes to making up new ideas.
-We can be unique and put a personal touch into what we write, something AI finds tricky.
+Humans are like magicians when it comes to coming up with new ideas.
+AI can never be as individualistic as we are and cannot inject personal feelings into what it writes.

 2. Understanding Feelings and People